mathewjpallan/presto-trial/README.md

 WITH (FORMAT = 'CSV',
     EXTERNAL_LOCATION = 's3a://hive/data/csv')
 ;
-- select * from hive.testdata.employeedata; //this should now show the csv data
+- select * from employeedata; //this should now show the csv data